1. THE FOLLOWING TERMS AND CONDITIONS APPLY TO ALL MEMBERSHIPS:

 7. PARTICIPATION IN OR USE OF SERVICES: You acknowledge that you are participating in or using the Services at your own free will and decision.
 You acknowledge that Flywheel does not have any liability with respect to your access, participation in, use of the Services, or any loss of information resulting from such participation or use.

 8. MONTHLY MEMBERSHIPS: Monthly memberships are paid a month in advance.
 Payment constitutes membership renewal.
 All payments are non-refundable.
 Failure to timely pay the membership fee will result in fees and/or immediate termination of Member’s membership and termination of access to the facility.

 9. CANCELLATION: Monthly memberships will automatically be renewed until such time as the member gives written notification to the Community Manager of their intent to cancel by the 15th day of their final month.
-Weekly memberships will automatically be renewed until such time as the member gives written notification at least one week in advance of intended cancellation date.
-Enclosed plan memberships must give a 30-day cancellation notice to avoid being charged for the next month.
+Private office plan memberships must give a 30-day cancellation notice to avoid being charged for the next month.

 10. DAILY PASS: Payment for daily fee is required at the time of entry.
 Daily fees may not be prorated or refunded.
 Balances on printing/copying/supplies etc. are due upon checkout at the end of the rental period.
 Daily Pass members must checkout by 5:00 p.m. each day.

 11. RECIPROCITY: Your Flywheel membership is for your designated home location and includes reciprocal use of any other Flywheel location.
 Other Flywheel locations may be used for up to three days per month of available open plan seats at no charge.
 Thereafter, day pass rates will apply.

 12. REPRESENTATIONS AND WARRANTIES: By signing the Flywheel Membership Application and Agreement, Member agrees to the following: